• Home

 👍Thumbs Up for Birds in the Garden👍

-What are the Benefits of Birds in the Garden?
+The Benefits of Birds in the Garden

+Have you and your children spotted any birds building nests this spring?
 Spring is a perfect time of year to teach our children the many benefits of birds to both our gardens and to us, including the following:

 1. Watching birds and listening to their songs help to relieve stress and boost our sense of well-being, and heaven only knows both we and our children can use this nowadays!
 Being outside gives us the added benefits of vitamin D, increased physical activity as we prepare our yards for our feathered friends, and a healthy dose of fresh air and exposure to green spaces.